What are Non-Current Liabilities?

 Non-Current Liabilities, also known as long-term liabilities, represent a company’s obligations that are not coming due for more than one year.

-Non-Current Liabilities Definition
+Non-Current Liabilities Definition in Accounting

 Non-current liabilities refer to obligations due more than one year from the accounting date.